rptb1/tammy-norie/plan/unsinkability.rst

   How does this interact with the idea of strapping in bags etc. using pad eyes attached to the hull in the manner of mini transat racers?

+_`.idea.test`

+  Test the unsinkability of the boat by attempting to sink the boat.
+  This would only be a partial test.
+It would probably be best to do it in clean fresh water, to reduce the effort of drying and cleaning up afterwards.
+Warm dry weather would be good for the same reason.
+  Salt water is 2.7% denser than fresh, so displacing it is more effective, and a test in fresh water is more rigorous.
+It would also be sensble to do it somewhere that the boat can be recovered in some reasonably cheap way if she does *not* float.
+For example, somewhere that she'll rest on the bottom with her coach-roof at the surface, so that we can deploy air bags to re-float her, or somewhere that can be drained or a crane can be used.
+In addition to being a test of the design, this would be fun and interesting and make for an interesting article, photos, and a video!

 Suppliers
 ---------